ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 \end{align*}
 $$

 After looking at these symbols, he might figure that the expression $$x^{\text{whatever}}$$ is matched with $$\text{whatever} \cdot x ^{\text{whatever} - 1}$$.
 And, when asked to derive $$x^{100}$$ he, correctly, writes $$100 x^{99}$$.
-Does this mean that he "really" knows how to differentiate the expression $$x^n$$?
-And even we accept that he knows, does he *understand*?
+Does this mean that he really knows how to differentiate the expression $$x^n$$?
+Even if we accept that he really knows, does he really *understand*?
 Since the theory of continuity, limits and derivatives escapes him, he will most likely miss all the intuition behind derivation:

 * The derivative as the rate of change.
 * The derivative as the slope of tangent.
 * The derivative $$n x^{n-1}$$ as the best *linear* approximation of $$x^n$$.
 * That since $$x^n$$ is differentiable at some point $$\alpha$$, then $$x^n$$ is also continuous at $$x = \alpha$$.

-When we train a neural network to integrate by providing it with thousands examples of "derivative - antiderivative" pairs, the best we can hope for is that it will discover the *rule* of integration.
-But, is it fair to expect from the model to also pick up the intuition behind it, when a human couldn't pick the intuition either (when presented only with matching rules)?
+What I'm trying to say is that we (the humans) don't learn how to differentiate by looking at thousand of derivative - antiderivative pairs.
+Instead, we learn from a bottop-up approach, by studying the underlying theory.
+Therefore, is it fair to expect from an AI model to pick up the intuition behind differentiation, given that a human couldn't either pick it up solely by being presented with tons of matching rules?

 #### The utilitarian point of view